-The various isolation levels differ in the way in which they request and release locks.
+The various isolation levels differ mainly in the way in which they request and release locks.
 Higher levels keep locks for longer.
-(More details in the second half of GUW and in Advanced Database Technology.)
+(More details in the course Advanced Database Technology.)

--System-generated rollbacks-
+- System-generated rollbacks -

 Sometimes the DBMS must roll back one or more transactions to allow others to go on.